How to water your lawn

 A dehydrated lawn can turn brown and brittle or even die.
 On the other hand, too much water pushes the air out of the soil, leaving the grass without oxygen and at risk of turning rotten.
 The secret to a great-looking lawn is to keep it hydrated just enough – at all times.
-You’ll get the best result by watering it thoroughly but not too frequently.
+You’ll get the best result by watering the lawn thoroughly but not too frequently.

 In some climates, such as for example the one in Northern Europe, there is little or no need for watering.
 However, in warmer and drier parts of the world, the grass must be watered regularly so it does not dry out.
 Here are some signs of your lawn being dehydrated: